The following modules have been mapped to the MRCPsych syllabus,

 Neurophysiology (6 modules)

-1. The physiology of
+physiology of neurons (published)

-The basic concepts in the physiology of
+The basic concepts in the physiology of neurons,

-resting potential, ion fluxes and channels.
+potential, ion fluxes and channels.

-2. The neural and
+2. The neural and endocrine systems

 The physiology and anatomical pathways of the